Package Leaflet: Information for the Patient

 Alterations in the skin such as hardened lesions (erythema), itching, and dermatitis.

-Discomfort, increased levels of transaminases in blood, hallucinations (more frequent with high doses), nightmares, screaming, and confusion in children, slow heartbeats or bradycardia (frequent with high doses).
+Discomfort, increased levels of transaminases in the blood, hallucinations (more frequent with high doses), nightmares, screaming, and confusion in children, slow heartbeats or bradycardia (frequent with high doses).

-A severe disease that may make the blood more acidic (metabolic acidosis) in patients with severe disease using paracetamol (see section 2).
+A serious disease that can make the blood more acidic (called metabolic acidosis) in patients with severe disease using paracetamol (see section 2).

 :

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that does not appear in this prospectus.

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 No special storage conditions are required.